 Winner

-Mail.com rates % lower than Microsoft on Leadership Culture Ratings vs Microsoft Ratings based on looking at 12404 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How often do you get valuable feedback on how to improve at work?" and "How would you rate your manager?".
+Mail.com rates % lower than Microsoft on Leadership Culture Ratings vs Microsoft Ratings based on looking at 12435 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Are your company's goals clear, and are you invested in them?" and "What does the leadership team need to get better at?".

-Mail.com rates % lower than Microsoft on Compensation Culture Ratings vs Microsoft Ratings based on looking at 8809 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What is the best part about your compensation package?" and "Do you believe you're paid fairly?".
+Mail.com rates % lower than Microsoft on Compensation Culture Ratings vs Microsoft Ratings based on looking at 8830 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Does your company give annual bonuses?" and "Are you satisfied with your Benefits?".

-Mail.com rates % lower than Microsoft on Team Culture Ratings vs Microsoft Ratings based on looking at 7549 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you look forward to interacting with your coworkers?" and "What do your coworkers need to improve and how could you work together better?".
+Mail.com rates % lower than Microsoft on Team Culture Ratings vs Microsoft Ratings based on looking at 7566 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Do you look forward to interacting with your coworkers?" and "Does Your Boss Hurt Your Company Culture?".

-Mail.com rates % lower than Microsoft on Environment Culture Ratings vs Microsoft Ratings based on looking at 7788 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What needs to change to make the company culture better?" and "Is your work environment positive or negative?".
+Mail.com rates % lower than Microsoft on Environment Culture Ratings vs Microsoft Ratings based on looking at 7798 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What % of the time are you bored at work?" and "What is most positive about the culture and environment at your company?".

-Mail.com rates % lower than Microsoft on Sentiment Culture Ratings vs Microsoft Ratings based on looking at 8607 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What do you like best about your company?" and "What would you most like to see improved at your company?".
+Mail.com rates % lower than Microsoft on Sentiment Culture Ratings vs Microsoft Ratings based on looking at 8639 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What makes you most happy at work?" and "What would you most like to see improved at your company?".